-Credit cards litigation
+· Credit cards litigation

-In November 2021, a class action was brought against ANZBGL alleging that certain interest terms in credit card contracts were unfair contract terms and that it was unconscionable for ANZBGL to rely on them.
+In November 2021, a class action was brought against the Company alleging that certain interest terms in credit card contracts were unfair contract terms and that it was unconscionable for the Company to rely on them.
 An agreement to settle the claim was reached in March 2024.
-ANZBGL will pay \$57.5 million in the settlement, which is covered by an existing provision.
+The Company will pay \$57.5 million in the settlement, which is covered by an existing provision.
 The settlement is without admission of liability and remains subject to court approval.

-18. Commitments, contingent liabilities and contingent assets, cont'd
+17. Commitments, contingent liabilities and contingent assets, cont'd